vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 If new fields are added without changing API version, it won't cause any problem as these resources are intended to provide information, and, there is no reconciliation on these resources.

 ### Compatibility of latest plugin with older version of Velero
 Plugin that supports this CR should handle the situation gracefully when CRDs are not installed.
-It can handle the errors occured during creation/updation of the CRs.
+It can handle the errors occurred during creation/updation of the CRs.

 ## Limitations: